ensemble-codes/ensemble-framework/packages/sdk/README.md

 This approach useful because you test the SDK againt a local network, which is fast and cheap and do not require mocking the contracts.
 The downside is that when you want to run the tests again you would need to start a new network and repeat the deployment process.

-## Documentation
+## SDK reference

-The SDK is documented [here](http://ensemble-sdk-docs.s3-website.eu-north-1.amazonaws.com/).
+API reference with a list of available functions and their parameters is [here](http://ensemble-sdk-docs.s3-website.eu-north-1.amazonaws.com/).

 ## Agent Integration